Zuowei-ZHANG/RIDL/README.md

 ## To get the potential labels
 The file `main_function.py` provides a demo about how to get the potential labels and their corresponding manually checked labels after training, which are files `y_dot_alpha-x.xx_DCNN-1.txt`, `y_dot_alpha-x.xx_DCNN-2.txt`.

-## To train the DCNN model
+## To train the RIDL model
-The file `DCNN.py` obtained the ultimate results, which contains parameters for selecting the dataset and different benchmark models.
+The file `RIDL.py` obtained the ultimate results, which contains parameters for selecting the dataset and different benchmark models.

 ## Evaluation code
-Evaluation code is `evaluation.py`,which will be called in `DCNN.py`.
+Evaluation code is `evaluation.py`,which will be called in `RIDL.py`.

 ## Pre-trained models

 Because manually checked also costs a lot of time, and to facilitate viewing the results and save time, we save corresponding 'y_dot' file and the pre-trained parameters, by modifying the value of the `switch`.
 These files are located in the `model_dataset` folder, We save the parameter files for different datasets on different benchmark models when alpha=0.01 and data errer rate=0.01, which will facilitate the replication of experimental data.

 Model parameter files are saved as .pkl files.
-To use the pre-trained parameters simply make `switch=1` and run `DCNN.py`.
+To use the pre-trained parameters simply make `switch=1` and run `RIDL.py`.

 The file `model_dataset` includes the parameters of some trained DCNN  that are used in the demo.
 These parameter files are saved in `model_saved`.
 ## Data set description